Speak hotel.

 - Hotel-level — sales strategy, market context, source markets, segment patterns

-- Per-user — query patterns, language preference, dashboard usage
+- Per-user — the questions you tend to ask, language preference, dashboard usage

 - Auto-learning — every 3rd message proposes new memories; admin confirms